 As writers, students develop and apply a variety of distinct skills for a variety of purposes and in a variety of formats.
 The written communication of ideas necessitates executive functioning and planning, language knowledge and dexterity, creativity and expression.
 Students write formally and informally, extensive pieces and abbreviated vignettes, for reflection as well as expression, for academic purposes and for personal enjoyment.
 The expansive scope of the knowledge, skills, and understandings inherent in writing instruction far exceeds what can be assessed on a single test or through a single assignment.
-The constructed-response questions on this test assess only a limited slice of these, as described in the question descriptions below and detailed in the corresponding rubrics which provide a straightforward and detailed explanation of how student responses are assessed.
+The constructed-response questions on these tests assess only a limited slice of these, as described in the question descriptions below and detailed in the corresponding rubrics which provide a straightforward and detailed explanation of how student responses are assessed.
 For example, the rubric calls for the use of relevant evidence and well-chosen facts, criteria which are no more or less weighted than the ability to skillfully link ideas, having a clear and purposeful organization, or demonstrating insightful comprehension and analysis.
 The rubrics do not prioritize the length of the response or reward the accumulation of evidence beyond what is asked for by the question.
-Educators preparing students for this exam are encouraged to emphasize the quality of the constructed responses does not necessarily improve the quality of their response.
+Educators preparing students for this exam are encouraged to emphasize the quality of the constructed responses consistent with the rubric criteria and remind students that the length of their response does not necessarily improve the quality of their response.